luvaihassanali/springmvc/README.md

-COMP3004 - Iteration 2
-Team 35
-Luvai Hassanali 100923952
+Luvai Hassanali

-Networking quest is working* (for all human players)
+Networking quest is working (for all human players)

 To run in eclipse: